-4.3 Artifact signatures
+4.3 How do certificate signatures work?

-4.3.1 Self-signing artifact bundles
+4.3.1 Self-signing certificate bundles

-NSP supports self-signing for customer-created artifact bundles to verify that installed artifacts come from trusted sources.
-Once you have created a key pair and loaded the secret file into Kubernetes, you can use the artifact-bundle-builder tool to create signed artifact bundles.
-See the NSP System Administrator Guide for more information about artifact administration.
+NSP supports self-signing for customer-created certificate bundles to verify that installed certificates come from trusted sources.
+Once you have created a key pair and loaded the secret file into Kubernetes, you can use the certificate-bundle-builder tool to create signed certificate bundles.
+See the NSP System Administrator Guide for more information about certificate administration.